outaagunga/documentation/strategy-forex.md

 Price is considered to be “walking” a band when:

 * At least K consecutive closes (allowing 1 bar exception) within ATRDistance × ATR of the SD1 band, provided price does not close beyond SD2 more than once within the WALK qualification window prior to entry
-* Price does **not** mean-revert back to the middle band for more than one consecutive close
+* A second consecutive close at the middle band invalidates the WALK state and returns the system to ACTIVE unless an explicit exit condition has already been triggered
 * the middle band slope is used only as confirmation of sustained movement, not as a directional predictor

 ## **Directional Trade Rules (Hard Filters)**